 The Mayor is a symbol of the Town Council.
 A symbol of an open society and expression of social cohesion.

 The Mayor plays a crucial role in the work of the council and community.
 Supporting the delivery and promotion of many of the Town Council’s objectives as well as the wellbeing goals for Barry.
 This can be seen in the corporate plan.
-(Hyper Link the words Corporate Plan to the page or plan itself)

 The Mayor, by virtue of the office, can and should seek to:

 The Mayor, needs to exhibit a keen and genuine interest in those they meet, show enthusiasm and commitment to the role.

 The role is non-party political, speaks up for the town’s interests and always be mindful of the dignity of the office.